What is the Request Service?

 Who can use this service?

 This service is available to UConn faculty, staff, and currently enrolled students, as well as registered community borrowers.

 To place requests, you must be signed in.

 - Go to the libraries’ search page: http://s.uconn.edu/2n9

 - Click on “Sign in” (upper right corner):

 - To find and request a physical item, select “Find On Shelf”:

 - Choose “Request from UConn”:

 What kinds of things can I ask for?

 Most materials can be requested.
-Items that are not requestable include Reference, Special Collections (Dodd), Reserve, journals, and other non-circulating materials.
-Library gadgets (iPads, Kindles, laptops, cameras, and digital voice recorders) are also excluded from this service).
+Items that are not requestable include Reference, Special Collections (Dodd), Reserve, entire volumes of journals, and other non-circulating materials.
+Library gadgets (iPads, Kindles, laptops, cameras, and digital voice recorders) are also excluded from this service.